Research Enhancement Plan

 The College makes 5 to 10 awards in the following two categories:

 Deadline for submission of applications to the dean’s office is October 1.
-Awards are announced by December 15 to allow time for awards to be considered in the scheduling for Spring Semester.
+Awards are announced by December 15 to allow time for awards to be considered in the planning of the subsequent academic year.
+REP funds are not available until July 1 of the subsequent academic year.

 Sarah Ainsworth (Psychology) -- course release -- “Social Rank Strategies and Cooperation in Groups”